 - Involvement in local charity or social/environmental improvement work.

-Such work gives you a chance to acquire managerial and general people-related skills under non-threatening circumstances.
+Such work gives you a chance to acquire management and general people-related skills under non-threatening circumstances.

 Effective Communication Skills

-Improved communication skills are useful while outlining your career objectives to your superiors, too.
+Improved communication skills are useful while outlining your?career?objectives to the members of the management team, too.
 If you feel that your verbal technique needs working on, find some useful reference material to study and also observe how effective communicators around you handle themselves.

 A tactical suggestion at the right time and under the right circumstances can work wonders.
 To get noticed at work, such a suggestion should not be trite or superficial.
 It should have a genuine bearing on a situation.
 If your input is valid in the context of overall business goals, you will get noticed.

-Have you taken steps to get noticed as potential managerial material?
-Well, now your interactions with colleagues will be evaluated by your superiors.
+Have you taken steps to get noticed as potential management material?
+Well, now your superiors will evaluate your interactions with colleagues.
 You will be judged on:

 - Your willingness to occasionally get your hands dirty